HanielB/2022.2-fm/dafny.md

 instructions](https://marketplace.visualstudio.com/items?itemName=dafny-lang.ide-vscode).
 This
 extension contains everything you need, including its own copy of Dafny.

 **Note**: you need to have .NET installed.
 Only the runtime one is necessary.
 If you want to install it on Ubuntu, for example, you can follow [these instructions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu), or likewise look for similar instructions for your environment.
+To install on Windows, you can download the SDK (preferably version >= 6) and install, then you must configure the executable path of the dotnet.exe file when prompted in Visual Studio Code.

 # Using Dafny